WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

-On this section the memory on the device is allocated.
+In this section, the memory on the device is allocated.
 Those allocations are different from the arrays on the host and next lines will transfer data from the host to the device:

 ~~~
 // Copy data from host arrays A and B to device arrays d_A and d_B